quophyie/quantal-telephones-service/README.md

  - Change the base package in the annotation **`@EnableJpaRepositories`** to your desired package
  - Change the base package in the annotation **`@EntityScan`** to your desired package
- - Change the base package in the method call to  **`factory.setPackagesToScan("com.quantal.quantalmicroservicetemplate.models")`** to your desired package
+ - Change the base package in the method call to  **`factory.setPackagesToScan("com.quantal.telephones.models")`** to your desired package

 ## SharedConfig.java (/src/main/java/com/quantal/quantalmicroservicetemplate/config/jpa/)